 - Line the baking tray with baking paper and set aside.
 Lightly flour the work surface, and transfer the dough onto it.
 Gently punch the dough to release the air from it.
 Divide the dough into 4 equal pieces.
 Use your hands to shape each piece it into rough circle, then use a rolling pin dusted in some flour, to roll each piece into a circle of 10-inch in diameter (don't worry if they are not perfectly round).

 - Transfer one dough circle into prepared baking tray lined with baking paper.
 This is your bottom layer.
-Spread 1 tbsp of the raspberry jam (or your filling of choice) over the surface.
+Spread 1 tablespoon of the raspberry jam (or your filling of choice) over the surface.
 Layer the remaining dough circles and filling on top.
 The top layer will not have any filling on it, only 3 of the 4 circles will be topped with filling.
 Use your hands to stretch the dough layers, in case if they loose their shape.

 - Place a large dinner plate, similar in size on top of your dough layers, and using a sharp knife or a pizza cutter, cut around it, so you have an even, round circle.
 Remove any off-cuts.
 Place a small bowl or an upside down glass in a middle of your dough circle and make an indent.
 This is the centre of your star bread.